-On Friday, Internet users were shocked to learn that Apple had banned WordPress because it sold premium plans and domain names without giving the company 30%.
+Internet users were in for a shock on Friday when they learned that Apple had banned the WordPress app for selling premium plans and domain names without paying the company 30%.

 But yesterday afternoon we had another surprise as Apple did something very rare: Apologize to WordPress.